Australia’s Outback Off the Beaten Path: Go for Chillagoe!

 Bauhinia Cave

-Difficult self-guided walk (allow at least 20 minutes, 300 m / 980 ft walk).
-Very narrow passage into an open underground chamber with breathtaking views.
-The cave can be accessed from Donna Cave car park.
+It is a challenging self-guided walk (allow at least 20 minutes, 300 m / 980 ft).
+There is a narrow passage into an open underground chamber with breathtaking views.
+The cave can be accessed from Donna Cave’s car park.

 Pompeii Cave

-Difficult self-guided walk (allow at least 50 minutes, 600 m / 1,970 ft walk).
+It is a challenging self-guided walk (allow at least 50 minutes, 600 m / 1,970 ft).
 Climb down a steep and dark passage for the views of spectacular rock formations.
 The cave is also inhabited by bats.
 Access from Donna Cave car park.

 Another stunning limestone outcrop above ground is the Balancing Rock.
-It is a huge rock literally balancing on a single touchpoint – looking as if it could fall over any moment.
-Nevertheless, it is been there for an eternity!
+It is a giant rock balancing on a single touchpoint – as if it could fall over any moment.
+Nevertheless, it has been there for an eternity!

-Prior to the arrival of Europeans the area was already inhabited by a people.
-It was home to the Kuku-Yulanji Aboriginal people who excelled at depicting motives on the cave walls in the area where they lived.
+Before the arrival of Europeans, the area was inhabited by a people.
+It was home to the Kuku-Yulanji Aboriginal people, who excelled at depicting motives on the cave walls in the area where they lived.

-Mungana Aboriginal art site is located quite close to the Archways.
-On the rock formations sloping inwards you will spot aboriginal cave paintings.
-Surprisingly, visitors can come all close to the rock art galleries – without any protecting fence or anything of the kind here.
+Mungana Aboriginal art site is quite close to the Archways.
+On the rock formations sloping inwards, you will spot aboriginal cave paintings.
+Surprisingly, visitors can come close to the rock art galleries – without any protective fence.
 It is very unique!

-Also at short distance from the Balancing Rock just outside Chillagoe, another aboriginal art gallery, the Wullumba Aboriginal Rock Art Site, can be viewed.
+Also, a short distance from the Balancing Rock just outside Chillagoe, another aboriginal art gallery, the Wullumba Aboriginal Rock Art Site, can be viewed.
 There is a track, the Royal Arch Track, which is 9 km (5.5 miles) return and takes around 2.5 hours.
 It passes the Wullumba Aboriginal Rock Art Site from the Balancing Rock Car Park to the Royal Arch Cave.
-In the outback landscape you may even be lucky to spot a wallaby or a wallaroo.
+You may even be lucky to spot a wallaby or a wallaroo in the outback landscape.

-Chillagoe Weir is a swimming hole in the outback – a so-called billabong which is one of Australia’s iconic, isolated ponds which fills with water seasonally.
-It is located just out of town with easy access.
-A swim there is a real relief on a hot summer day!
+Chillagoe Weir is a swimming hole in the outback – a so-called billabong, one of Australia’s iconic, isolated ponds which fills with water seasonally.
+It is just out of town with easy access.
+A swim there is a veritable relief on a hot summer day!

-Also other minerals and natural resources have been mined in more recent years.
-In 1970 lime works were initiated and marble mining was established in 1982.
+Also, other minerals and natural resources have been mined in recent years.
+Lime works were initiated in 1970, and marble mining was established in 1982.

-Chillagoe is in fact still today an industrial site exploiting the resources in the area.
+Chillagoe is still today an industrial site exploiting the resources in the area.
 New ores are detected now and then.
-However, it is the marble quarry a bit out of town that is the modern mineral field!
-Some of the trucks you encounter on your way between Mareeba and Chillagoe are precisely trucks loaded with marble products from the quarry and factory.
+The marble quarry a bit out of town is the modern mineral field, and the trucks you encounter on your way between Mareeba and Chillagoe are precisely trucks loaded with marble products from the quarry and factory.

-We are deeply fascinated by the comprehensive and intriguing, history of the small town in Australia’s outback.
-The culture in the area has developed from the original Aboriginal cave art producing people to a succesful mining adventure as it was at its peak a hundred years ago.
+We are deeply fascinated by the comprehensive and intriguing history of the small town in Australia’s outback.
+The culture in the area has developed from the original Aboriginal cave art-producing people to a flourishing mining adventure as it was at its peak a hundred years ago.

-Today people visit on their way through Australia’s outback – or as part of their Queensland trip.
-It is even very pleasant to stay here in winter with the high temperatures and tropic climate!
-Winter is the popular tourist season.
-Although it is the dry outback, the area is still rich in animals and birdlife.
-Every day we see vast flocks of galahs around the Observatory where we stay – and listen to birdsong!
+Today, people visit passing through Australia’s outback – or as part of their Queensland trip.
+It is pleasant to stay here in winter with the high temperatures and tropical climate!
+Even if it is a dry outback, the area is still rich in animals and birdlife.
+We notice vast flocks of galahs every day around the Observatory where we stay – and listen to birdsong!
 We are stunned by the beautiful flocks of galahs in the trees and on the wires – especially when they gather in the evening.
 We do also spot the hopping wallaroos in the terrain.

 The sunset is breathtaking.
 Never before have we seen such an impressive sky with shades of yellow, purple and red.
 The finishing touch is that the moon lies down – smiling!
-It is apparently a phenomenon which occurs only in the tropics – at special times of the year!
+It is a phenomenon which occurs only in the tropics – at particular times of the year!

-Initially, we have come here to get some kind of outback experience without really knowing what to expect.
-It therefore comes as a complete surprise that this small place in Australia’s outback, Chillagoe, in fact turns out to be one of our top Australian experiences!
+Initially, we came here to get an outback experience without really knowing what to expect.
+Therefore, it is a complete surprise that this tiny place in Australia’s outback, Chillagoe, turns out to be one of our top Australian experiences!

 Check also 10-Day Itinerary in Queensland Australia!